 - The Tate Modern – London’s largest modern art gallery towers above the South Bank.
 A must visit for all contemporary art lovers.

-Best Hotels in London Bridge & The South Bank
+Best Places to Stay in London Bridge & The South Bank

 Shangri La at The Shard, London Bridge